Posted at 02:53 PM in Cooked Lessons | Permalink | Comments (0)

 3. Often we have an inability to forgive ourselves for our past deeds creates baggage

-4. Often we lack of confidence: We fear that we may backslide into our old ways
+4. Often we lack confidence: We fear that we may backslide into our old ways.

 5. Often a past label like “convicted felon” creates a stigma that is extremely difficult to erase.
 We see the felon.
 We don’t see the husband trying to support his wife and two kids.